 It costs around $10 for 100 tablets.
 I take them as needed.
 If I’m really wide awake by 11pm, I’ll probably take one before brushing my teeth and heading to bed.

 On the web page for Celestial Seasonings, they say they’re in Boulder, Colorado.
-I checked out Amazon for their Sleepytime Tea and it’s like $15 plus shipping!
-Yikes!
+I checked out Amazon for their Sleepytime Tea and it’s like $15 for six boxes.
+Pretty good deal.